Radiotherapy for Benign Disease - Board Review Summary

 ElementPractical point

-FieldScar plus about 1.5-2 cm, edited anatomically
+FieldScar plus about 1.5-2 cm, edited anatomically.

-TechniqueElectrons with bolus, superficial/orthovoltage, or brachytherapy depending on site and equipment
+TechniqueElectrons with bolus, superficial/orthovoltage, or brachytherapy depending on site and equipment.

 Dupuytren Disease